1 in 3 Brits ‘Completely Unable to Save’

 Worryingly, one in five people fear they would be unable to cope financially for any longer than one month if their income were to suddenly drop by a 25 per cent or more for any reason.

 “Not having a precautionary savings pot means that people are extremely vulnerable to falling into severe problem debt,” said StepChange’s chief executive Mike O’Connor in a statement.

 “For too many people stretched budgets leave no room to put even a little aside as they struggle to get by, just about managing month after month.

 “A drop in income or an unexpected expense pushes people over a cliff from managing to crisis.”

 If you live anywhere in Scotland and you’re struggling to cope with your debts or pressures on your personal finances then Scotland Debt Solutions can help.
-Contact any of our four Scottish offices today to arrange a free and confidential consultation with one of our experts.
+Contact any of our five Scottish offices today to arrange a free and confidential consultation with one of our experts.